olli-e/ISRT/README.md

 v1.1 has some bug fixings and and changes introduced to increase comfortability.

-ISRT is a python 3.9-based administrative RCON Tool für Insurgency Sandstorm Servers that runs using PyQT5 and SQLite3.
+ISRT is a python 3.9/PyQt5/SQLite3-based RCON and Query Tool for Insurgency Sandstorm Server Administrators.

 - Integrated 93 custom maps
 - Fast and simple RCON usage